GameMaker Servers in the Cloud

 There are a few considerations to make when running GameMaker on the server.

-• Since there is no screen or graphical environment, you will want to turn off the draw event so that you don't waste CPU on drawing something that nobody is going to see This can be done easily by adding the following line of code somewhere in the project near the start: draw_enable_drawevent(false);
+- Since there is no screen or graphical environment, you will want to turn off the draw event so that you don't waste CPU on drawing something that nobody is going to see This can be done easily by adding the following line of code somewhere in the project near the start:

-• Since there isn't a need to run at 60 FPS, you may want to pick a lower FPS to reduce CPU usage.
+, it'll crash since there isn't a graphical environment in which to show the message. - Since there isn't a need to run at 60 FPS, you may want to pick a lower FPS to reduce CPU usage.
 Although the exact value you pick depends on the needs of your server.

-• Under the current setup, you won't be able to see any log messages, which may make it hard to see what the server is doing when you're not running it through the IDE
+- Under the current setup, you won't be able to see any log messages, which may make it hard to see what the server is doing when you're not running it through the IDE

 Running the game on the server